vmbro/VCF-Operations-vCommunity/04 Configuration.md

 13. Advanced Settings - Service Monitoring Enabled: Enabled/Disabled.
 This will enable/disable Windows Service monitoring.
 By default, we will capture Windows Services listed in the windows_service_list configuration file.
 14. Advanced Settings - Windows Event Log Monitoring Status: Enabled/Disabled.
 This will enable/disable Windows Event Log Monitoring as defined by the windows_event_list.xml configuration file.

+# Advanced Configuration

+You can tailor the ___ into different vCenter servers.
+For example, you can monitor 50 ESXi Advanced Settings for Production vCenter Servers, and only 5 for non production environment.
+To do this, you need to create 2 files.
+Here are the steps.